a-sit-plus/warden-supreme/docs/docs/bg/platforms.md

 * whether user authentication is required (fingerprint / password) to use the key
 * various other information about the device and OS state (e.g., bootloader lock state, verified boot state)

-Privacy note: Verification happens entirely on your backend; devices do not contact Google per attestation.
-Your backend validates the certificate chain to Google’s Hardware Attestation Root and evaluates attestation fields.
+Privacy note: Verification happens entirely on your back-end; devices do not contact Google per attestation.
+Your back-end validates the certificate chain to Google’s Hardware Attestation Root and evaluates attestation fields.
 You must periodically fetch Google’s revocation information on the server.
 See [Background → Privacy](./privacy.md) for detailed data flows and trade-offs.

 !!! warning inline end
     **Never** use a custom trust anchor or Google's software root of trust in production!
 Doing so renders all attestation checks moot.